Welcome to ALEX - the ALgorithmic EXpert.

 I decided to get some help from ChatGPT this week.
 The numbers I use each week come from various sources, with a fair amount of manual processing so I thought I can get ChatGPT to do this for me, and save myself a little bit of time and a lot of tedium.

 So as an easy start (and this one really is easy), I said to ChatGPT - please give me the home, draw and away odds for the weekend fixtures, as given on the William Hill site.
 Sure enough it gave me back a table of fixtures and numbers.
 But were they correct?
-Some of the odds appeared to beunusual.
+Some of the odds appeared to be unusual.
 So I looked up one of the fixtures to check.
 Surprise, surprise - the fixture wasn’t even in the weekend list.
 When I investigated further I found that none of them was.
 They looked ok but they weren’t real.
+They were ChatGPT hallucinations.

 So I gave it another chance to come clean…